 He doesn’t want to believe in photons or electrons.
 He doesn’t want to believe that the speed of light is constant.
 Above all, he clings to the notion of the ether like an insecure child to a security blanket.

 The YouTuber behind Theoria Apophasis has some other pseudoscientific jargon for the ether.
 He also calls it “counter space” and the “dielectric.”
 These are terms Ken Wheeler has lifted from Dollard, who fell into such disrepute that he found himself living out of his car.

 Dollard Found Himself Living Out of His Car

 In Ken Wheeler’s mind, everything is a disturbance (perturbation) of the ether/counter space/dielectric in various forms (modalities).
 Ice, water and steam are all the same thing, and so are gravity, magnetism and electricity.
 They’re just “incommensurate”(the same only different).

 Of course, nature is under no obligation to make sense to the Angry Photographer.
-The best explanation we have that covers all of the evidence is that there is no ether, that both photons and electrons exist, and that the speed of light is constant in every frame of reference.
+The best explanation we have that covers all the evidence is that there’s no ether, that both photons and electrons exist, and that the speed of light is constant in every frame of reference.

 If All You Have is the Ether, Everything Looks Like a Magnet

 Ken Wheeler is fond of saying, “If all you have is a hammer, everything looks like a nail.”
 In his case, it’s more apt to say, “If all you have is the ether, everything looks like a magnet.”